Michael J. Bloomfield: NASA career

 Selected by NASA in December 1994, Bloomfield reported to the Johnson Space Center in March 1995.
 He worked as Chief of Safety for the Astronaut Office, Chief Instructor Astronaut, Director of Shuttle Operations, and Chief of the Shuttle Branch, which oversees all Shuttle technical issues for the Astronaut Office.

 He first flew as a pilot aboard STS-86 in 1997, where he docked with the space station Mir.
 Bloomfield also piloted STS-97 in 2000 and commanded STS-110 in 2002, both missions to the International Space Station.

-Bloomfield has served as Deputy Director of Flight Crew Operations at NASA's Johnson Space Center in Houston, Texas since 2006, before resigning from NASA in July 2007.
-Michael then became Vice President of the Constellation Program for ATK.
+In 2006, Bloomfield served as Deputy Director of Flight Crew Operations at NASA's Johnson Space Center in Houston, Texas.
+He resigned from NASA in July 2007.

 Post-NASA career

+In October 2007, Bloomfield joined ATK as Vice President of the Constellation Program.
+In December 2010, Bloomfiel joined Oceaneering as its Vice President and General Manager of Oceaneering Space Systems.

 He currently serves on the board of directors at Space Center Houston and resides in suburban Houston, Texas.